 I had a choice to attend the first or second game of the 2009 World Series.
 My work schedule was such that it would be best for me to go to the second game but I knew Burnett was scheduled to pitch and I was worried he would implode and ruin my night.
 When the Phillies beat Sabathia in Game One, I was even more nervous about Burnett’s composure because, in my opinion, Game Two would be the most important game the Yankees played all year.
 When my wife and I took our seats in the left-field terrace level of the new Stadium that evening, I honestly thought that with Burnett pitching, there was a good chance New York would be heading to Philly for the third game down 2-0.
 Instead, I got to watch AJ Burnett earn every penny of that $16.5 million salary and when I left my seat after that game, I knew the Yankees were going to win their 27th World Championship.

-But its now been two long years since Burnett pitched that gem against the Phillies and New York has not been back to the World Series since.
-Burnett’s second and third regular seasons in pinstripes have been disasters and his ERA in both years climbed into the five’s.
-It has gone from not knowing what to expect when AJ takes the mound to expecting the worst.
-From having a great shot at getting a win to praying the team doesn’t lose.
-And just when I’m about to write him off forever and never watch another game in which he starts, he shows up and does what he did to Detroit in the fourth game of the 2011 ALDS.
+But after Burnett pitched that gem against the Phillies, New York has not been back to the World Series since.
+Burnett’s second and third regular seasons in pinstripes were both disasters and his ERA in both years climbed into the five’s.
+It went from not knowing what to expect when AJ took the mound to expecting the worst, from having a great shot at getting a win to praying the team didn’t lose.
+And just when I was about to write him off forever and never watch another game in which he started, he shows up and did and throws a gem of a game against Detroit in the fourth game of the 2011 ALDS.